-For the spring and summer of 2021, most teens will not have the opportunity to experience the many on campus programs iD Tech typically runs, but a virtual option has all of the same benefits.
+For the summer of 2021, most teens will not have the opportunity to experience the many on campus programs iD Tech typically runs, but a virtual option has all of the same benefits.

 Students who want to move faster or delve deeper on a topic have another option with Online Private Lessons where your teen will have individual access to one of the highly qualified adult iD Tech certified instructors.
 These are great for students who already know what they want to focus on.